Summary

 Lesson Slides (attached)

-Inside Out handout (attached; one per student)
+Inside Out handout (attached; one student)

-I Used to Think… but Now I Know handout (attached; one per student)
+I Used to Think… But Now I Know handout (attached; one per student)

 “Henrietta Lacks: The Mother of Modern Medicine” (linked; one per group)